syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Data-Binding.md

 ---
 layout: post
 title: Data Binding for Syncfusion Essential WindowsForms
-description: This section explains about the data binding and its types available for GridGroupingControl.
+description: This section explains about the data binding and its types available for GridGroupingControl and explain configuration and key features in WindowsForms.
 platform: WindowsForms
 control: GridGrouping
 documentation: ug
 ---

-# Data Binding
+# Data Binding for Essential Windows Forms
 To display data in GridGroupingControl, it must be bound to the data source.
 GridGroupingControl supports variety of data sources such as [DataTables](https://msdn.microsoft.com/en-in/library/system.data.datatable.aspx), [DataSets](https://msdn.microsoft.com/en-in/library/system.data.dataset.aspx), or any component that implements interface [IList](https://msdn.microsoft.com/en-us/library/system.collections.ilist.aspx), [IBindingList](https://msdn.microsoft.com/en-us/library/ms132679.aspx), [ITypedList](https://msdn.microsoft.com/en-us/library/system.componentmodel.itypedlist.aspx), or [IListSource](https://msdn.microsoft.com/en-us/library/system.componentmodel.ilistsource.aspx).
 The data source can have multiple nested tables, which will be displayed hierarchically by GridGroupingControl.
 This section explains about the different types of data binding mechanisms supported by GridGroupingControl.

 ## Data binding using ADO.NET